LChilvers05/PoP-CW1/README.md

 - **GOLD** = tells you how much gold you currently own.
 - **MOVE N,S,E,W**  = changes your position on the map.
 - **PICKUP** = use when over some gold (G) to increase the amount of gold you own.
 - **QUIT** = to be used when over exit (E) tile after you have the required amount of gold.
 Using this command without satisfying these conditions means you lose the game.
-You are then returned to the chat room.
+You are then returned to the chat room. **NOTE: QUIT will leave the game, EXIT will disconnect the client from the server.**
 - **LOOK** = displays your surroundings in a 5x5 grid.

 Commands can be entered lowercase.